ksophiewill/uijpdv/README.md

   - [ ] UIJP Data Memo is a .pdf of the case analysis done on the raw data, grouped by cases, from both courts.
 It includes numbers on the total charges and cases, the proportion of cases to the population, case severity, whether the case was related to domestic violence at its disposition, filing year, sentencing year, verdict, per court, dismissals per court, the severity of those dismissed and dismissals by urban and rural areas.
   - [ ] District Data Analysis and Justice Data Analysis are Excel workbooks containing the tables in the data memo for ease of use.
   - NOTE: This analysis was done by grouping charges into their cases, so when describing these findings, use the wording "__ number of cases include at least one charge that __."
+  - NOTE: District data was compiled by county, Justice data remained on the court level.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>